 The Ramstads are pulling Alegra from Rock Ridge Elementary School.

 "We don't know how long she's going be traumatized from that.
 She's been sick for three days," she said.

 They have hired attorney Igor Raykin and are even thinking about filing a lawsuit.

 "I see a possible deprivation of civil rights.
 This is not the way to treat a child," said Raykin.
 “Somebody should’ve been on the phone with mom saying 'look, this is what happened, and this is what we are getting ready to do.'”

-The family hopes the school will take complaints of bullying seriously and stop disciplining kids in that room.
+She hopes the school will take her complaints of bullying seriously and stop putting kids in the detention room.

 The Douglas County School District General Counsel provided the following statement:

 The safety of our students is of the utmost priority.
 However, because of the student privacy issues involved in this matter, we cannot discuss the specific facts underlying the allegations.

 We can share that there is a private room in the main office at Rock Ridge Elementary School that is used appropriately for student detention and safety purposes.
 Photographic images of students in that room are not taken by staff.
 Additionally, the door to the room remains open at all times when a student is present.
 Students complete school work and are able to leave the room when needed.
 Further, parents are notified when their child is being placed in the private room, and are free to pick up their children from school on such occasions.

 We are always committed to ensuring a safe learning environment for all students.
 The school welcomes the opportunity to meet with Rock Ridge families who have additional questions about student discipline policies.
 Most importantly, we will continue to seek the educational success of every child.